dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are the user-definable unit for Awelon code.
 Structurally, a word has regular expression `[a-z][a-z_0-9]*`.
 That is, it consists of alphanumerics and the underscore, and must start with an alpha.
-There is no specific size limit, but words should usually be small in practice.
+There is no size limit, but words should be small in practice.

 Words are evaluated in context of a *Dictionary*.
 Each word is defined by an Awelon program, using other words.
 Valid definitions must form a directed acyclic graph and be block balanced (i.e. no unmatched `[` or `]` block characters).
 The formal semantics for words are extremely trivial: we lazily substitute the word by its definition.

-Although structure within a word has no semantic properties, it may have connotations and conventions.
+Structure within a word has no formal semantic properties.
+But there may be informal connotations, conventions, or special rendering hints in context of a development environment or [application model](ApplicationModel.md).
 For example, we might associate `foo_type` or `foo_doc` with `foo` in context of linking a development environment.
 Lightweight namespaces are also feasible.

 The four primitive words `a`, `b`, `c`, and `d` cannot be redefined.
 The four words `zero`, `succ`, `null`, and `cons` should be defined to support natural numbers, embedded texts, and binary resources.

-*Aside:* A trivial cyclic definition of a word to itself is equivalent to an undefined word, and may be considered the default.
+*Aside:* A trivial cyclic definition of a word to itself is equivalent to an undefined word.

 ## Natural Numbers